harshnisar/ml-india/_posts/2017-03-28-ml-india-interview-minta-thomas.md

 my PhD, I returned to India, and was looking to get a job in Mumbai in the academic domain.
-Aegis had started a data science school at that point in time, and were offering really exciting courses, and I joined Aegis as an assistant professor and Head Analytics.
+Aegis had started a data science school at that point in time, and were offering really exciting courses, and I joined Aegis as an Assistant Professor and Head Analytics.

  <a name="proj"></a>